TheM1ddleM1n/Waddle/SECURITY.md

 ## Response

-- Acknowledgement within **48 hours**
+- I will pick up your message in a **48 hours** timeframe
 - A fix or mitigation within **7 days** for critical issues
-- Credit given in the changelog if you want it
+- Credit given in the readme/userscript if you want it
 - If i cannot fix the issue - you will have to email miniblox to either mitigate or fix